Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: RESULTS

-These observations confirm that the quantum-informed Q-prior can supply additional information that improves classical ML fidelity and velocity statistics, and enhances long-horizon accuracy.
+These observations confirm that the quantum-informed Q-Prior can provide additional information that improves classical ML fidelity and velocity statistics, and enhances long-horizon accuracy.

-\subsection{Turbulent Channel Flow Inflow Generation}
+\subsection{Turbulent channel flow inflow generation}

 We further evaluate our QIML framework on turbulent channel flow, a representative case of wall-bounded turbulence.
 In this setting, the training data is obtained from the mid-plane cross-section of a fully developed periodic turbulent channel flow at friction Reynolds number $Re_{\tau}=180$.
-Note that the reference data has been validated with the DNS data\cite{Moser1999} (See supplementary information S5.5).
-The reference data is generated using the LBM solver, which serves as an efficient alternative to directly solving the Navier-Stokes equations\cite{succi2001lattice,chen1998lattice}.
+Note that the reference data has been validated with the DNS data~\cite{Moser1999} (See Supplementary S5).
+The reference data is generated using the LBM solver, which serves as an efficient alternative to directly solving the Navier-Stokes equations~\cite{succi2001lattice,chen1998lattice}.
 A large eddy simulation (LES) formulation is employed to capture the large-scale turbulent structures~\cite{xue2022synthetic,xue2024physics}.
-The governing equations used for generating the data are provided in the Supplementary Information S.5.
-The detailed description of the data generation setup is described in Supplementary Information S.8.3.
-The channel flow snapshots are split $80{:}10{:}10$ into training, validation and test sets.
-For this system, both the classical Koopman surrogate (without Q-prior) and the main QIML model (with Q-prior) are trained for $500$ epochs.
-For QIML, we employ a \(15\)-qubit QCBM (\(2^{15}=32\,768\) basis states) with \(240\) trainable parameters.
-Detailed network architectures, training hyperparameters, and data generation procedures are provided in Supplementary Information S7.
+Fig.~\ref{fig:channel_in} \textbf{a} shows the instantaneous velocity field extracted from the high-fidelity turbulent channel flow simulation, with the red ellipse marking the cross-section used as the source data for inflow synthesis.
+The governing equations used for generating the data are provided in Supplementary S5.
+The detailed description of the data generation setup is in Supplementary S8.
+The channel flow snapshots are split $80{:}10{:}10$ into training, validation, and test sets.
+For this system, both the classical Koopman machine learning model (without Q-Prior) and the main QIML model (with Q-Prior) are trained for $500$ epochs.
+For QIML, we employ a \(15\)-qubit quantum generator (\(2^{15}=32\,768\) basis states) with \(240\) trainable parameters.
+Detailed network architectures, training hyperparameters, and data generation procedures are provided in Supplementary S7.
+Fig.~\ref{fig:channel_in} \textbf{b} depicts the corresponding synthetic turbulent inflow generated by the QIML model, demonstrating its capability to produce physically consistent inflow conditions for large-eddy simulations~\cite{xue2022synthetic}.